 Based on our evaluation of the relative risks of current use pesticides, most potential alternatives to chlorpyrifos and diazinon have a much lower risk of causing adverse impacts to surface waters and have not been prioritized for monitoring.
 One exception to this finding is the category of pyrethroid pesticides, which have been identified as having significant potential to cause toxicity in sediments.
-The potential current impacts of pyrethroid pesticides are being assessed by the Coalition through toxicity and chemical monitoring of sediment, initially driven by the requirement for the Coalition to implement the Regional Water Board's 2016 Pesticides Evaluation protocol and more recently by the approved Central Valley Pyrethroid Pesticides Total Maximum Daily Load and Basin Plan Amendment13.
+The potential current impacts of pyrethroid pesticides are being assessed by the Coalition through toxicity and chemical monitoring of sediment and water column samples, initially driven by the requirement for the Coalition to implement the Regional Water Board's 2016 Pesticides Evaluation Protocol and more recently by the approved Central Valley

+Pyrethroid Pesticides Total Maximum Daily Load and Basin Plan Amendment10.
 Prior to the recent pyrethroid pesticides monitoring effort, the Coalition observed several cases of pyrethroid-caused sediment toxicity and addressed these cases through Management Plans and other targeted outreach mechanisms.
-However, our longer-term monitoring indicates that sediment toxicity is not a widespread or common problem in the Coalition's watersheds.
-Out of 263 sediment toxicity sample events, there have been only 14 cases (5.3%) of significant toxicity with Hyalella azteca survival less than 80% compared to laboratory controls.
+However, our longer-term monitoring indicates that sediment toxicity is not a widespread or common problem in the Coalition's subwatersheds.
+Out of 319 sediment toxicity sample events, there have been only 19 cases (6.0%) of significant toxicity with Hyalella azteca survival less than 80% compared to laboratory controls.

-13 Pyrethroid pesticides considered in the 2017 Central Valley Pyrethroid Pesticides Total Maximum Daily Load and Basin Plan Amendment (Amendment) include the following: Bifenthrin, Cyfluthrin, Cypermethrin, Esfenvalerate, Lambda-Cyhalothrin, and Permethrin (The Amendment was adopted by the Central Valley Water Board on June 8, 2017, approved by the State Water Resources Control Board on July 10, 2018, and approved by the Office of Administrative Law on February 19, 2019.)
+10 Pyrethroid pesticides considered in the 2017 Central Valley Pyrethroid Pesticides Total Maximum Daily Load and Basin Plan Amendment (Amendment) include the following: Bifenthrin, Cyfluthrin, Cypermethrin, Esfenvalerate, Lambda-Cyhalothrin, and Permethrin (The Amendment was adopted by the Central Valley Water Board on June 8, 2017, approved by the State Water Resources Control Board on July 10, 2018, and approved by the Office of Administrative Law on February 19, 2019.)